Velocimetry#

 piv.to_netcdf("piv_results.nc")

-Only when you store or otherwise retrieve data resulting from get_piv, the computations will actually be performed.
-Therefore it is normal that only after calling a command that retrieves data, you will need to wait for a while before data is returned.
-This may take several minutes for small problems, but for large areas of interest or large amounts of time steps (or a slow machine) it can also take half an hour or longer.
-To keep track of progress you can also first prepare the storage process and the wrap a ProgressBar from the dask.diagnostics library.
-Below you can find an example how to store data with such a progress bar.
+PIV computations are the longest in time.
+Therefore it is normal that you will need to wait for a while before data is returned.
+This may take a few seconds for small problems, but for large areas of interest or large amounts of time steps (or a slow machine with little memory) it can also take half an hour or longer.
+With the new (>=0.7.0) numba and numpy engines, you can keep track of progress with a progress bar which is automatically displayed during the processing.

-You should then see a progressing bar on your screen while data is stored.
 If you wish to load your results into memory after having stored it in a previous session, you can simply use xarray functionality to do so.

 import xarray as xr